-Make up beautiful embroidery flowers with this woven or wagon wheel roses embroidery stitch tutorial!
+Make up beautiful embroidery flowers with this woven or wagon wheel stitch tutorial!
+Keep scrolling for all the info!

 Over the next few months I’m going to be bringing you some embroidery stitch tutorials!
 I’m starting off with something that might seem advanced but these woven or wagon wheel roses are soooo easy to stitch.
 They use quilt a bit of embroidery floss but it’s definitely worth it for these big 3d woven flowers.

 I’m going to be doing regular and video tutorials for these stitches.
 So you can follow along with whatever method works best for you!